adventuregamestudio/ags-manual-source/GeneralSettings.md

     This option will be used as a default value for each new imported font, but you may also customize it in the Font's properties.

+    NOTE: this option was removed from General Settings since **AGS 3.6.3**, you should be using a respective Font's property instead.

 -   **TTF fonts height used in the game logic** - How the true-type font height will be defined whenever it is required by the script of game logic.

+    NOTE: since **AGS 3.6.3** this option was moved from General Settings to the Font properties, where it's called "Logical font height".

 -   **Write game text Right-to-Left** - in-game text will be written right-to-left, i.e. line breaks are worked out from the end of the sentence going backwards, and the last words are displayed first.